-UconnectTM Phone allows you to transfer calls between the system and your cellular phone as you enter or exit your vehicle and enables you to mute the system's microphone for private conversation.
+UconnectTM Phone allows you to transfer calls between the system and your mobile phone as you enter or exit your vehicle and enables you to mute the system's microphone for private conversation.

-The UconnectTM Phone is driven through your Bluetooth[®] "Hands-Free Profile" cellular phone.
+The UconnectTM Phone is driven through your Bluetooth® "Hands-Free Profile" mobile phone.
+UconnectTM features

-Uconnect[TM] features Bluetooth[®] technology - the global standard that enables different electronic devices to connect to each other without wires or a docking station, so UconnectTM Phone works no matter where you stow your cellular phone (be it your purse, pocket, or briefcase), as long as your phone is turned on and has been paired to 3 the vehicle's Uconnect[TM] Phone.
-The Uconnect[TM] Phone allows up to seven cellular phones to be linked to the system.
-Only one linked (or paired) cellular phone can be used with the system at a time.
+Bluetooth® technology - the global standard that enables different electronic devices to connect to each other without wires or a docking station, so UconnectTM Phone works no matter where you stow your mobile phone (be it your purse, pocket, or briefcase), as long as your phone is turned on and has been paired to the vehicle's 3 UconnectTM Phone.
+The UconnectTM Phone allows up to seven mobile phones to be linked to the system.
+Only one linked (or paired) mobile phone can be used with the system at a time.
 The system is available in English, Spanish, or French languages.

 Any voice commanded system should be used only in safe driving conditions following local laws and phone use.
 All attention should be kept on the roadway ahead.
-Failure to do so may result in an accident causing serious injury or death.
+Failure to do so may result in a collision causing serious injury or death.